The following categories of cyber security dangers should be thoroughly understood by cyber security experts.

-Malware includes spyware, ransomware, viruses, and worms.
-When a user clicks on a malicious link or attachment, malware is activated, which results in the installation of malicious software.
-Cisco reports that once activated, malware can:
+Malware, which includes spyware, ransomware, viruses, and worms, is harmful software.
+When a user clicks on a malicious link or attachment, harmful software is installed and malware is triggered.
+According to Cisco, once triggered, malware can:

-Restriction of access to critical network components (ransomware)
+- Restricting access to important network components (ransomware)

-Acquire information covertly by transmitting data from the hard drive (spyware)
+- Get information secretly by sending data from the hard disk (spyware)

-Emotet is described as “an advanced, modular banking Trojan that primarily acts as a downloader or dropper of other banking Trojans” by the Cybersecurity and Infrastructure Security Agency (CISA).
+Emotet is described as “an advanced, modular banking Trojan that primarily serves as a downloader or dropper of other banking Trojans” by the Cybersecurity and Infrastructure Security Agency (CISA).
 Emotet is still among the priciest and most harmful spyware.